Harsbo/IOS_Adventures/README.md

 - Do not send EIGRP hellos to Castle 1.
 - All EIGRP adjacencies must use SHA256 authentication.
 The authentication key is "unequal-cost".
 - Instruct the castle to wait a maximum of 9 seconds before tearing down any EIGRP adjacency.
-- The castle only accepts routes with an admin tag of 90.
+- The castle only accept routes with an admin tag of 90.
 Note this applies to all routes sent to the castle.
-- The castle only accepts IP packets marked with type of service 90 (HEX).
+- The castle only accept IP packets marked with type of service 90 (HEX).
 Note this applies to all packets sent to the castle.
 - The castle main gate (Gi1.245) is monitored by malicious SRX guards and telnet traffic is blocked.
+Your telnet session must enter the castle some other way.
-- By announcing the prefix of Captain Catalyst (9.0.0.0/31) to the castle you open a smaller gate next to the main gate.
+- By giving the prefix of Captain Catalyst to the castle you enable a smaller gate next to the main gate.
 Here you can run EIGRP with the castle as well but there is only a single UDP port (4343) open for data plane.
-The castle is at 10.2.55.5 and uses EIGRP Topology ID 10 and LISP Encapsulation and Instance ID 88.
+The castle is at 10.2.55.5 and uses Topology ID and Encapsulation ID 88.
-- Create a new interface on R4, you must not put this in any VRF.
-IP address: 10.2.55.4/24, Dot1Q tag: 255.
-- The second gate will be closed after the level is completed.
-Telnet sessions to other castles is not affected by Castle 2.

 When you have met all the requirements it's time to enter the chamber of the Castle:
 ```
 R6#telnet castle2
 ```
-Note you cannot telnet the chamber through the main gate, your telnet session must enter the castle some other way.
+The secondary gate will be closed after the level is completed.
+Telnet sessions to other castles is not affected by Castle 2.

 ## Level 3 - Djikstra's Island